ccj5351/mystudynotes/_posts/datasets_dataloader/2024-03-14-irs-dataset-pose.md

 - The number of lines/poses is the same as the number of image frames in the current folder.

-- The first 7 numbers of each line are '**tx ty tz qx qy qz qw**', where
+- The first 7 numbers of each line are **tx ty tz qx qy qz qw**, where

   - **tx ty tz** give the camera-to-world translation (in centimeters) in UE coordinate system.
   - **qx qy qz qw** give a camera-to-world orientation in the form of a unit quaternion.